gabeklein/expressive-mvc/README.md

 }
 ```

-Now, we have a good way to mixin controllers.
-On top of that we add logic which, only mutually, would apply to both children.
+Now, we have a good way to mix controllers.
+More importantly though, we have a place to put _mutually-inclusive_ stuff, which before had to live in the component.
+This brings us right back to dumb-component paradise. 🏝

 ```js
 const FibonacciApp = () => {